bpfman/bpfman/docs/examples/example-bpf-local.md

     2022/12/02 16:01:00 Unloading Program: b6b2107c-f1a3-48ac-a145-1073c0979ba4
 ```

-### Passing BPF Bytecode In A Container Image
+### Passing eBPF Bytecode In A Container Image

-bpfd can load BPF bytecode from a container image built following the spec described in
+bpfd can load eBPF bytecode from a container image built following the spec described in
 [EBPF Bytecode Image Specifications](./shipping-bytecode.md).
-Pre-built BPF container images for the examples can be loaded from:
+Pre-built eBPF container images for the examples can be loaded from:

 * `quay.io/bpfd-bytecode/go-xdp-counter:latest`
 * `quay.io/bpfd-bytecode/go-tc-counter:latest`